-5.7 Summary of Operating Costs
+5.8 Summary of Operating Costs

 Sequater's proposed operating costs by activity and type are set out in Table 5.19.
-The Authority's recommended operating costs are set out in Table 5.20.
-(The non-direct costs allocated to renewals are not included in these tables.)
+The Authority's draft recommended operating costs are set out in Table 5.20 and final recommended operating costs in Table 5.21.

-Table 5.19: Seqwater's Proposed Operating Costs (Nominal \$)
+Table 5.19: Sequater's Proposed Operating Costs (Nominal \$)